 Another fun way to appease the adventurer in you is to explore on your gas-free two wheeler.
 Cycling through natural parks and reserves (obviously legally!) on weekends is a fruitful way to spend your well-earned free hours.

 Remember the terrain obstacle?
-When outside your city in a place that does encourage cycling, like when on vacation, take advantage of the opportunity.
+When outside your city in a place that does

 It’s also a great way for spending quality time with your loved ones.
 Don’t you want to make that extra effort?